/ seo-glossary / What Is Index Coverage? SEO Glossary

 Common Mistakes

-The most common mistake is ignoring the Index Coverage report entirely.
+The most common mistake is ignoring the Page indexing report entirely.
 Many site owners never check it and remain unaware that significant portions of their site are not indexed.
-This is especially damaging on large sites where thousands of pages might be silently excluded.
+This is especially damaging on large sites where thousands of pages might be silently left out of the index.

 Submitting a sitemap full of non-indexable URLs confuses the signals you send to Google.
 If your sitemap contains 10,000 URLs but only 3,000 are indexed, Google may question the quality of your sitemap and crawl it less frequently.